-BI is an umbrella for different technologies as shown in Figure (1) [2, 3, 8]:
+BI is an umbrella for different technologies as shown in Figure (2) [2, 3, 8]:

 - Data sources: various data sources represent challenges for customers.
 Customers become untrusted in the new data set.
 These come from duplicate reports, replaced trained trusted data sets, and new reports. - Data Warehouse (DW): collects data from different sources into a single place.
 ETL tool is used to extract transaction data and collect them in DW.
-DW is defined as "it is a simple, complete, and consistent store of data obtained from a variety of sources and made available to users in a way they can understand and use it in a business context".
+DW is defined as "it is a simple, complete and consistent store of data obtained from a variety of sources and made available to users in a way they can understand and use it in a business context".
 DW is a multidimensional data structure.
 The data set comes with different structures: structured, semi-structured, and unstructured.
-Normally, technology tools are designed for specific data types.

-- Data mart: is the access layer of the data warehouse.
+Normally, technology tools are designed for specific data types. - Data mart: is the access layer of the data warehouse.
 It is used to get data out to the users.
 Data extraction is related to a single department for decision-makers.
-The data warehouses and data marts are needed together because the information in the DW is not organized in a way that makes it easy for companies to find what they need. - OLAP: allows faster generation of new reports, which analyzes the data and supports decision-making. - Reports: statistical and visualization analysis in a unified format.
+The data warehouses and data marts are needed together because the information in the DW is not organized in a way that makes it easy for companies to find what they need.

+- OLAP: OLAP allows faster generation of new reports, which analyses the data and supports decision-making. - Reports: Reports are statistical and visualization analyses in a unified format.

-Figure (1): BI Framework
+Figure 2: BI framework

-In Figure (1), the BI environment can be divided into data warehouse and analytical environments.
+In figure (2), BI environment can be divided into data warehouse and analytical environments.
 The data warehouse is limited to build the BI architecture.
-An analytical environment (i.e., OLAP, Reporting) is considered to analyze the current business and forecast the future [62].
+An analytical environment (i.e., OLAP, Reporting) is considered to analyze the current business and forecast the future as shown in figure (3) [62].

 Building successful BI applications is based on four factors which are [67]: adaptability, cross-functionality, multi-project, short delivery, and end users' involvement.
-Adaptability means that BI methodology facilitates change and manages business processes and services.
-Cross-functionality means that the team should be cross-functional and self-organizing.
-The BI methodology is not limited to technical staff.
+Adaptability means that BI methodology facilitates the change and manages business processes and services.
+Cross-functionality means that the team should be cross-functional and self-organized.
+BI methodology is not limited to technical staff.
 It needs a multidisciplinary team.
-Multi-project means the ability to apply more than one project in parallel.
-Short delivery means that the delivery time is a critical factor for a successful BI application.
-The business managers and decision-makers make decisions in a short period.
+Multi project means that the ability to apply more than one project and in parallel.
+Short delivery means that the delivery time is a critical factor for successful BI application.
+The business managers and decision makers take decisions in a short period.

 The traditional software development life cycle doesn't match the BI requirements.
-It spends a lot of time on the requirement elicitation.
+It spends a lot of time in the requirement elicitation.
 They aren't determined fully in the early stage of the project.
-It takes a long time to deliver applications [7].
+It causes long time of delivering applications [7].
 The end user's role ends at requirement elicitation.
-The agile methodologies have a dynamic and adaptable nature.
+Agile methodologies have a dynamic and adaptability natural.
 The agile methodologies are based on some principles [8]: changing requirements, incremental delivery, and user participation.

-There is a necessity for combining agile methodologies and BI.
-BI applications can be divided into small iterations based on user stories.
+There is a necessity for combining the agile methodologies and BI.
+BI application can be divided into small iterations based on user stories.
 Each story represents "release".
 Finally, these releases can be integrated into one project.
-Agile BI is based on the "Think Big Start Small" approach and no end of BI project.
-Agile BI is a current demand for most business companies.
-However, the number of research papers in the agile business intelligence area is small.
+Agile BI is based on "Think Big Start Small" approach, and no end of BI project.
+The agile BI is a current demand for the most business companies.
+However, the number of research papers in agile business intelligence area is little.